protocol/launchpad/content/en/curriculum/web3/blockchains/index.md

 Consensus is the process whereby nodes that don't know each other can come into agreement regarding the validity and ordering of transactions.
-Decentralized consensus is difficult because it has to work even when there are some number of hostile actors who are deliberately trying to game the system.
-In the case of most blockchains, as long as >50% of the actors are good actors, who play by the rules, the system will function properly.
+Decentralized consensus is difficult because it has to work even when there are some number of hostile actors who are deliberately trying to game the system (even at their own cost).
+In the case of most blockchains, as long as >50% of the actors are rational actors, who play by the rules, the system will function properly.

 How do blockchains ensure they retain a majority of good actors?

 There is no guarantee, but there ways to encourage success.
-Incentivizes are constructed in such a way that playing by the rules will yield a greater result than breaking the rules.
+Incentives are constructed in such a way that playing by the rules will yield a greater result than breaking the rules.
 An actor who assaults the system may be charged a significant fee taken from their bonded collateral.
 Ultimately, an actor who